Components are found in Dashboard -> Helpie KB Wiki -> Helpie Settings -> Components.

 Enabling this tab displays only the categories title in the sidebar and displays the children of the current category alone.
 Disabling this tab displays all articles of all category in the sidebar.
 If you have many articles to a certain category in your Knowledgebase and if you want to hide it in the sidebar, you can use this feature by enabling it.
 The changes in the sidebar will be seen as shown below.
-The one on the left hand is by disabling it and the one on the right is by enabling it.
+The one on the top is by disabling it and the one on the bottom is by enabling it.

 Number of Child category to show:

 If you have many child categories or sub-categories to show, you can decide to show how many sub-categories to be visible in the sidebar.

 Number of Articles to show under each category: